NikolaiMagnussen/ercin/README.md

 # ERCIN: Exploring Research Connectivity In Norway

+## How to run
+Applications needed to run this program
+- python3
+- neo4j

+Community Modules required (pip for python3)
+- py2neo
+- requests-futures

 ## Ideas:
 - Crawl CRISTIN for authors and scientific publications
 - Insert authors and publications into a Neo4j database